$\pi^0\rightarrow 2\gamma$ decay under strong magnetic fields in the NJL model: decay width

 \subsection{Contributions to the decay amplitude}

 For a pion of momentum $q$ decaying into two photons of momenta $p$ and $k$, the decay width is given by

-where $\lambda_p,\lambda_k$ are the helicities of the outgoing photons, while $V$ and $T$ are the volume and time interval in which the interaction is active.
+where $\lambda_p$ and $\lambda_k$ are the helicities of the outgoing photons, while $V$ and $T$ are the volume and time interval in which the interaction is active.
+At the end of the calculation, the limit $V, T \to \infty$ will be taken.
 Note that a factor $1/2$ has been included to account for the identical nature of the outgoing photons.
 The transition amplitude is given by the relevant $\hat{\cal S}$-matrix element between the initial and final states

 By properly expanding the fields in terms of creation and annihilation operators we get